 icing sugar for dusting

-Preheat the oven to 180C (350F).
+Preheat the oven to 170C.
 Beat the butter and icing sugar until creamy.
 Add the vanilla, salt, flour and lemon rind and beat until crumbs form (no more than a couple of minutes).
 Drop in the egg and beat until it comes together (less than a minutes).
-Place on a working surface and knead a couple of times, rolling the pastry until it is slightly larger than your tart tin.
-If the pastry is too sticky to work with, then place it between two sheets of cling film and put in the fridge for up to ten minutes to chill.
-Line the tin who the pastry, pressing down it needed, with the borders only coming half way up the side of the tin (so that the sides of the crostata will be the same height as the jam filling), using a knife to make the sides flat and even if needed.
+Place the pastry on a floured working surface and knead for a minute or so, flatten with the palm of your hand, scatter on bit more flour then roll out until it is slightly larger than your tart tin.
+If the pastry is too sticky to work with, then place it between two sheets of baking paper or parchment and put in the fridge for up to ten minutes to chill.
+Line the tin who the pastry, pressing down it needed, with the borders only coming half way up the side of the tin (so that the sides of the crostata will be the just above the jam filling), using a knife to make the sides flat and even if needed.
 Keep all the extra pastry that you cut off so that you have enough to make a lattice on the top.
-Roll out the remaining pastry between two sheets of cling film and place in the fridge so it is easier to cut into strips.
+Roll out the remaining pastry between two sheets baking paper/parchment and place in the fridge so it is easier to cut into strips.

 Spoon the jam onto the pastry base, flattening it so that it is just below the edge of the sides of the pastry.
 Take the remaining pastry out of the fridge and cut into strips, with a fluted cutter if you like, and make a lattice over the jam, allowing the ends of the strips to just touch the edges of the crostata.

-Bake for 40 – 50 minutes, depending on your oven and how much jam you have on the crostata (more jam = slightly increased cooking time).
-Check it after 30 minutes.
-If the lattice looks like it is darkening too much, reduce the heat to 170C (340F).
+Bake for 35-40 minutes, depending on your oven and how much jam you have on the crostata (more jam = slightly increased cooking time).
+Check it after 20 minutes.
+If the lattice looks like it is darkening too much, reduce the heat to 160C .
 Remove when the pastry lattice is pale golden.
 Allow to cool on a rack for a few minutes, then remove the sides of the tin and dust with icing sugar.
 Allow to cool completely before serving.

-This will keep for about five days in an airtight container (I like to keep mine in the fridge).
+This will keep for about five days in an airtight container in a cool spot.